benigram/phython-tic-tac-toe/README.md

 # Play Tic-Tac-Toe

-You can play Tic-Tac-Toe in the Terminal.
+You can play Tic-Tac-Toe in the terminal by executing `python tic-tac-toe.py`.

 ## Set up your Environment